rnckp/awesome-ogd-switzerland/readme.md

 * [Versorgungsatlas](https://www.versorgungsatlas.ch/) - Swiss Health Care Atlas provided by BAG and [Swiss Health Observatory](https://www.obsan.admin.ch/en).
 Public health data about more than 100 indicators.
 * [Agrarmarktdaten](https://www.agrarmarktdaten.ch/) - Comprehensive data portal provided by the Federal Office for Agriculture.
 The portal provides ongoing information and data on current market events in the various agricultural and food markets.
 You will find price and quantity information along the value chain from production to consumption.
 * [Agrarbericht](https://www.blw.admin.ch/blw/de/home/agrarbericht.html) - Agricultural data provided by the Federal Office for Agriculture.
+* [Schweizer Nährwertdatenbank](https://naehrwertdaten.ch/de/) - The Swiss Food Composition Database contains information on the composition of foods that are available in Switzerland.
+The database is operated by the Federal Food Safety and Veterinary Office FSVO.
 * [arbeit.swiss](https://www.amstat.ch/v2/amstat_de.html) - Data portal of the State Secretariat for Economic Affairs (SECO).
 * [Bundesamt für Energie BFE](https://www.bfe.admin.ch/bfe/de/home/versorgung/statistik-und-geodaten/energiestatistiken.html) - Federal Office of Energy.
 * [Bundesamt für Sozialversicherungen BSV](https://www.bsv.admin.ch/bsv/de/home/publikationen-und-service/statistiken.html) - Federal Social Security Office.